obsidiansystems/obelisk/README.md

 1. Launch a NixOS 17.09 EC2 instance (we recommend [this AMI](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-40bee63a))
 1. In the instance configuration wizard ensure that your instance has at least 1GB RAM and 10GB disk space.
 1. When prompted save your AWS private key (`~/myaws.pem`) somewhere safe.
 We'll need it later during deployment.
-1. Go to "Security Groups", select your instance's security group and under "Inbound" tab add a new rule for HTTP port 80.
+1. Go to "Security Groups", select your instance's security group and under "Inbound" tab add a new rule for HTTP port 80 and 443.

 At this stage your instance should be booting and become accessible shortly.
 Note down the hostname of your instance.
 It should look like this: